Alberta Disability Tax Credit Calculation, Eligibility and Application

 As previously mentioned, applying for the DTC is a simple process, but being approved is not.
 The application process for severe or more visible impairments is rather simple, but the process becomes much more challenging for less visible or hard-to-diagnose impairments.

 Throughout our many years of dealing with DTC cases, we have come across many different reasons applications are denied.
-Some are simple and straightforward, while others can be complex.
+Some are straightforward, while others can be complex.
 Here are some of the more common reasons:

 • Lack of knowledge of DTC eligibility criteria